 What to Pack

-- Swimwear.
-Swimwear.
-Swimwear.
+- Swimwear: And more swimwear.
 You basically don’t need any clothes except for PJ’s.

-- Seasickness meds – you’d be surprised how many people commit to a 3-day boat tour without realising they suffer from seasickness.
+- Seasickness medication: Many people commit to a 3-day boat tour without realising they suffer from seasickness.
 The numbers are quite surprising!
 If you’re unsure, make sure to pack some just in case.

 - Alcohol: Only if you want it.
 You not allowed to bring any glass onto most of the catamaran tours; Prepare in advance and siphon your nice vino into a plastic bottle.
-You can buy alcohol down by the marina where you board, but I’m talking beers and boxed wine only…
+You can buy alcohol down by the marina where you board, but I’m talking beers and boxed wine only.

 - S U N C R E A M